cristiangraz/kumi/README.md

  * Security: Create assertion middleware functions to grant or forbid access.
  * Compressor: gzip compression

-## Notable Third Party Contributions
- * Garnish: LRU caching to redis inspired by Varnish
- * Minify: Minification for CSS, JS, and HTML.

 ## Dependencies
  Kumi core has the following dependencies outside of the standard library: